Some of the links on this site are affiliate links.

 Who Can Invest With Harvest Returns?

 Most deals on the platform allow for accredited investors as well as 35 non-accredited investors to participate.
-This is a unique feature to the Harvest Returns platform because most other farmland crowdfunding platforms are only open to accredited investors.
+This is a unique feature of the Harvest Returns platform because most other farmland crowdfunding platforms are only open to accredited investors.

 Additionally, most deals on the platform are open to international investors.
 As far as accessibility goes, Harvest Returns is open to many more investors than most other crowdfunding platforms.